callpraths/callpraths.github.io/_drafts/geo-feature-study.md

-(most of) this C API in two steps – The [_geos-sys_](https://lib.rs/crates/geos-sys) crate provides raw [FFI](https://doc.rust-lang.org/nomicon/ffi.html) bindings for the C API, and _geos_ wraps it in a more idiomatic Rust API. _libgeos_ itself is a port of the [Java JTS library](https://locationtech.github.io/jts/), so you could add another conceptual step in the porting / wrapping chain:
+(most of) this C API in two steps – The [_geos-sys_](https://lib.rs/crates/geos-sys) crate provides raw [FFI](https://doc.rust-lang.org/nomicon/ffi.html) bindings for the C API, and _geos_ wraps it in a more idiomatic Rust API. _libgeos_ itself is a port of the [Java JTS library](https://locationtech.github.io/jts/), so you could add another conceptual step in the porting / wrapping chain.

-    TODO: Insert image.

 In the rest of this article, I address a single point of comparison between these alternatives – feature parity.
 As a rust developer, the relevant API for you is the one exported finally by the _geos_ crate so I mostly reference that